pjritee/pl_search/README.md

 `python3 -m pip install -U git+https://github.com/pjritee/pl_search.git`

-The other option is to clone the repository and then, from the top-level of the cloned repository, do a pip install:
+The other option is to clone the repository and then, from the top-level of the cloned repository, do a pip install (probabaly in a virtual environment):

 `python3 -m pip install -U .`